2-REC/unity-state-engine/README.md

 The graph manages the game itself, coordinating the game levels.

-A game graph must have a special "level" state, which will hold the playable elements of the game (TODO: LINK LEVEL STATE).
+A game graph must have a special "*level*" state, which will hold the core playable elements of the game (TODO: LINK LEVEL STATE).

-A state that is common to many games is a "map" state, presenting a level selection screen or a view of the game world.
+Another state common to many games is a "*map*" state.
+This state is optional, but is useful for presenting a level selection screen or a view of the game world, managing the **level tree**(TODO: LINK LEVEL TREE).

-Other states can be:
+Other game specific states can be included in the graph, such as:
-- TODO: (examples: begin anim, briefing, etc)
+* Pre- and post-level cut scene
+* Level briefing and debriefing
+* Game Over screen
+* etc.

-As for the global graph, handling essential *actions* is required in a game graph:
+As for the global graph, handling essential actions is required in a game graph:
 * `StartLevel`: Start a new level.
 * `EndLevel`: Finish the current level (with success or failure).
 * `CheckGameComplete`: Determine if the game is over by reaching its end objective.